Original writing: Feb 23rd

 As I reminisce I realize the monsters have been replaced.
 Nestled among the bushes and finely trimmed lawns are two and three story million dollar McMansions.
 Oh, they're fine looking homes, but what bothers me is the slow and comfortable pace that's missing on the island.
 No longer are the quaint sandy roads.
 No longer are the people walking about visiting.
 No longer do lemonade sipping elders wave from their front porch as I walk by.
 Everyone is snug in the cool dwellings of modern convenience surrounded with DO NOT ENTER, NO TRESPASSING, ARMED RESPONSE and FOR SALE signs.
 Today there was a traffic jam at Andy Rosse Lane and Captiva Drive.
 The UPS truck was double parked for a delivery at the Bubble Room gift shop.
 I simply walked through the mess in amazement that they absolutely needed to hop in the family Rover to drive 5 blocks to The Mucky Duck.
 "Hey folks!
 The high today is 74!.
 How `bout ridin' a bike?"

-serves it's purpose in modest comfort, and it's in the middle of "town".
+Our rental unit is not fancy by any stretch.
+But it serves it's purpose in modest comfort, and it's in the middle of "town".
 Live music plays every day from across the street at the Key Lime.
 It soothes my soul when I can hear it between the passing cars.

 It's two o'clock and my beer's about finished.
 Terri's not back yet, so I guess I'll head over to the general store, pick up a tin of Macanudo's and an ice cream Drum Stick, and read my book on the beach.